 As noted in my last post, Sales and Marketing often wonder whether Engineering is sufficiently motivated and engaged.
 But the symptoms aren’t so obvious to the outbound (and extroverted) part of the company.
-While sales teams stereotypically rally around contests, talk sports and drink coffee (which is for closers)… development teams may sit silently side-by-side-side most of the day engaging in multiple Slack conversations, taking breaks for air hockey or exchanging giphys, and critiquing each other’s code indents.
+While sales teams stereotypically rally around contests, talk sports and drink coffee (which is for closers)… development teams may sit silently side-by-side-by-side most of the day engaging in multiple Slack conversations, taking breaks for air hockey or exchanging giphys, and critiquing each other’s code indents.
 Motivation and engagement look different on the tech side of the room: the outbound team often can’t tell whether Engineering is emotionally engaged.

 Some Engineering teams are unmotivated, though.
 Engineering management should know it, and product management better not be far behind.
 If we (product managers) are working hand-in-VR-glove with our technical teams – slogging through sprint planning and user stories and estimation together; joining retrospectives; humbly critiquing product architectures; joining trips to mystery rooms; cheerleading when devs are too shy to take credit for themselves; and gently infiltrating this special developer society – we may be the first to spot motivational problems.